 There’s a lot of geographic, demographic and psychographic data out there to help brands reach the right audience, especially thanks to their loyalty.
 This means you can not only select the right station, but you can also select the right daypart based on the genres and shows they love most.

 The primary disadvantage of radio marketing is that the information contained within the ad can be difficult to remember.
 There is no way for a potential customer to store a phone number, address, or brand name for later like they can with emails, print ads, and other forms of direct marketing.
 You have to rely on the consumer’s memory to write down key information.

 No visual appeal

 Humans are incredibly visual creatures, and that can help strengthen the impact advertising has on consumer recall.
 It can be easier to express certain complex ideas, like how to use a new kind of product, by showing the audience.
 That being said, the theater of the mind is still incredibly powerful.
 The right creative can paint a vivid picture in a listener’s mind.

 Poor attentiveness and Fragmentation

-A primary drawback is that people listening to it are often engaged in other activities, such as driving.
+A primary drawback to radio marketing is that people listening to it are often engaged in other activities, such as driving.
 Therefore, you don’t get the same level of attention with your ad as you might through other media.
 It can take many impressions before a listener actually hears your message.